 Written by Gabi Garcia and Illustrated by Ying Hui Tan

 This colourful and engaging picture book helps children to engage and connect with their senses and feelings to better understand their own needs.
 It also empowers children to listen to their bodies and self-regulate.
 Available here.

 A simple book that teaches children a clear mantra, “I Can Handle It”, when approaching a variety of different situations.
 This book aims to help children feel empowered and engage in powerful and positive self-talk.
 Available here.

 A colourful and beautifully illustrated collection of thirty mindfulness exercises for young children.
 These exercises are designed to help children learn techniques to help manage their bodies, minds, and emotions.
-These practises are designed to be done at anytime and anywhere, and are based on Kira Willey’s award-winning CD, Mindful Moments for Kids.
+These practices are designed to be done at any time and anywhere and are based on Kira Willey’s award-winning CD, Mindful Moments for Kids.
 Available here.